VAT Tax in Poland – A Brilliant Construction, Dangerous in Practice

 Where is the place of supply for goods that never physically cross the Polish border?
 Where is the place of performance for a service rendered remotely to a client in three different countries?
 When does an intra-Community acquisition become an import?
 When does the VAT exemption on a real-estate sale cease to apply?

 Each of these questions has an answer—but the answer depends on dozens of variables, on interpretations that may shift, on case law that evolves.
-The regulations are in constant motion: amendments, implementing rules, EU directives, Court of Justice rulings.
+Polish VAT regulations are in constant motion: amendments, implementing rules, EU directives, Court of Justice rulings.
 What was correct last year may be an error this year.

 The entrepreneur who attempts to navigate this labyrinth alone does not make mistakes out of stupidity.
 He makes mistakes because the labyrinth is designed to induce wandering.